NGC 4800

 NGC 4800 is an isolated spiral galaxy in the constellation Canes Venatici, located at a distance of 29.0 Mpc from the Milky Way.
 It was discovered by William Herschel on April 1, 1788.
 The morphological classification of this galaxy is SA(rs)b, indicating a spiral galaxy with no visual bar at the nucleus (SA), an incomplete ring structure (rs), and moderately-tightly wound spiral arms (b).
 The galactic plane is inclined to the line of sight by an angle of 43°, and the long axis is oriented along a position angle of 25°.
 There is a weak bar structure at the nucleus that is visible in the infrared.

 The galaxy has a low-luminosity active galactic nucleus with an HII region at the core.
 The circumnuclear zone contains a double ring structure of "ultra-compact nuclear rings"; the inner ring has a radius of 30 pc and the outer ring's radius is about 130 pc.
 The upper limit on the mass of the central supermassive black hole is estimated as 2.0×10^7 solar mass, or 20 million times the mass of the Sun.

+NGC 4800 is isolated within the Ursa Major Cloud, which is part of the Virgo Supercluster.